-- Joining, Progress and Departure data The Registrar, School Secretary and Payroll Administrator. - Marketing and Communications Director of Marketing and Marketing Assistants. - Medical data Medical Staff (Sisters). - Development office / Alumnae information Director of Marketing and Registrar. - Education Each class, form and specialist teacher. - Pastoral Information All form teachers, Heads of Departments, Head of the JS and Deputy Heads.

-- Disciplinary Information All form teachers, Heads of Departments, Head of the JS and Deputy Heads. - Incidents and Accidents Medical staff, form teachers, sports staff and the Bursar. - Safeguarding The Headmistress (the DSL) and Mr C Hughes, Mrs Nicky Armitage and Mrs Gill Palmer (Holiday Club)(DDSLs) or as dictated by the circumstances.
+- Joining, Progress and Departure data The Registrar, School Secretary and Payroll Administrator. - Marketing and Communications Director of Marketing and Alumnae and Marketing Assistants. - Medical data Medical Staff (The Sisters). - Development office / Alumnae information Director of Marketing and Alumnae and The Registrar. - Education Each class, form and specialist teacher. - Pastoral Information All form teachers, Heads of Departments and Deputy Heads. - Disciplinary Information All form teachers, Heads of Departments and Deputy Heads. - Incidents and Accidents Medical staff, form teachers, sports staff and the Bursar. - Safeguarding The Headmistress (the DSL) and Mr C Hughes, Mrs Nicky Armitage and Mrs Gill Palmer (Holiday Club)(DDSLs) or as dictated by the circumstances.